sesh/django-tdd/slides/index.md

 - The application should keep a database of Cities with name, country and timezone
 - The `/api/time/` endpoint should accept `city` and `country` parameters
   - The country should be a two character country code
 - If the city doesn't exist in the database a 404 should be returned
 - The response should be JSON and include `current_time`, `city` and `country` fields

 ---

+Here's some tests that I wrote:

+- test_can_create_city
+- test_city_response_contains_city
+- test_city_response_contains_country
+- test_city_response_contains_correct_time_key
+- test_city_response_contains_correct_time
+- test_city_api_returns_404_if_not_found

+---

+Awesome-sauce 🍅

+---

+Let's recap

+---

+- Write a test
+- Write code
+- Refactor to make things 👍

+---

+Only write the code required to make your test pass

+---

+Think about edge cases

+---

+Try using TDD on your next side project

+---